thomas051083/psd-psw/_events/learning-journeys-1(1-6Jul).md

     </td>
     <td>
       <b>Fireside Chat with Dr. Cheong Koon Hean, CEO, Housing Development Board</b>
-      <br>4 July (Thur) , 3.00pm - 4.30pm
+      <br>4 July (Thur), 3.00pm - 4.30pm
-      <br>Come hear from Dr Cheong how as public officers we should prepare for change and adapt to new ways of working
+      <br>Come hear from Dr Cheong how as public officers we should prepare for change and adapt to new ways of working.
       <br><a href="/events/learning-journeys/event-details/LC_FC_HDB">Click here to find out more.</a>
     </td>
   </tr>